-We had our monthly “Coffee and Cars” the second Saturday of the month September 13th at Leo’s Bakery in East Rochester.
+We have our monthly “Coffee and Cars” the second Saturday of the month November 9th at Leo’s Bakery in East Rochester.
 This is a great place for new members to introduce themselves, learn about our region, and invite other Porsche members to join our region.
-This time we had a variety from a 1965 356 to a Panamera Hybrid.
+Recently we had a variety from a 1965 356 to a Panamera Hybrid.
 Chuck Chada, Mike Sullivan, Joe Pagano, and myself attended along with visitor John B. and his Porsche 356.
 We would really like to expand this to the Southern tier region as our membership has grown in Ithaca, Elmira, Horseheads, and Pennsylvania.
 Perhaps this can be done the third Saturday of the month so members have a choice or visit both.
 We just need a place to publicize that has adequate parking, good coffee, and a great bakery.
 Most times we’ll see 5 to 10 cars and that’s really all you need.
 All Porsche’s are welcome especially with the change in seasons so we encourage four doors.

 We had an enjoyable evening beginning with a reception at the IMRRC in Watkins Glen.
 About twenty members attended learning the history of motor racing and the artifacts housed in our own region.
 We presented to Jim and Laura Butler recognition for their service to the Finger Lakes Region of PCA.
 They have always been willing to assist in a leadership position attending events, planning meetings, and coordinating what needs to be done.
 They have been consistent members participating through our regions inception and appreciate all they have done.